arka562/ai-interview-prep/README.md

 # 🚀 Ready to Crack Your Next Interview?

-Practice smarter.
+Practice Smarter.
-Learn faster.
+Learn Faster.
-Get hired sooner.
+Get Hired Sooner.

 Built with ❤️ using React, Node.js, MongoDB, and Gemini AI.

-⭐ Star the repository and support the project!
+⭐ Star the repository and support the project.

 </div>